vippsas/management-api/management-api-guide.md

    The partner/merchant who made the pre-fill request can also check with the API:
    [`GET:/management/v1/merchants/{orgno}`](https://developer.vippsmobilepay.com/api/partner#tag/Merchants/operation/getMerchant).

-### Future improvements

-* We may allow the merchant to change some data pre-filled by the partner, but this is not trivial.
+In the future, we may allow the merchant to change some data pre-filled by the partner, but this is not trivial.
 If the merchant changes any data, the partner must be notified and also get the updated data - then merge and sync that with the "old" data that was sent in the first place.

 ## Get information about a product order